For us, "personal information" means information which identifies you, like your name or email address.

 When you give us information, we will use it in the ways for which you've given us permission.
 Generally, we use your information to help us provide and improve our products and services for you.

 - When we have asked and received your permission to share it.

 - For processing or providing products and services to you, but only if those entities receiving your information are contractually obligated to handle the data in ways that are approved by Mozilla.

 - When we are fulfilling our mission of being open.
-We sometimes release information to make our products better and foster an open web, but we will try to remove your personal information and disclose it in a way that minimizes the risk of you being re-identified.
+We sometimes release information to make our products better and foster an open web, but when we do so, we will remove your personal information and try to disclose it in a way that minimizes the risk of you being re-identified.

 - When the law requires it.
-We follow the law whenever we receive requests about you from a government or related to a lawsuit, and we'll notify you when we're asked to hand over your personal information unless we're legally prohibited from doing so.
-When we receive requests like this, we'll only release your information if we have a good faith belief that the law requires us to do so.
+We follow the law whenever we receive requests about you from a government or related to a lawsuit.
+We'll notify you when we're asked to hand over your personal information in this way unless we're legally prohibited from doing so.
+When we receive requests like this, we'll only release your personal information if we have a good faith belief that the law requires us to do so.
 Nothing in this policy is intended to limit any legal defenses or objections that you may have to a third party's request to disclose your information.

-- When we believe it is necessary to prevent harm to you or someone else, provided that we will do so only if we have a good faith belief that it is reasonably necessary to protect the rights, property or safety of you, our other users, Mozilla or the public.
+- When we believe it is necessary to prevent harm to you or someone else.
+We will only share your information in this way if we have a good faith belief that it is reasonably necessary to protect the rights, property or safety of you, our other users, Mozilla or the public.

 - If our organizational structure or status changes (if we undergo a restructuring, are acquired, or go bankrupt) we may pass your information to a successor or affiliate.